ivanco-uth/octa_synthesis/README.md

-# Synthetic OCT-A Generation Using Conditional GANs
+# Synthetic OCT-A blood vessel maps using fundus images and generative adversarial networks

 This repository provides an implementation for generating synthetic Optical Coherence Tomography Angiography (OCTA) images from retinal fundus images using a conditional GAN (Generative Adversarial Network) approach.
 The project leverages a pix2pix GAN architecture for translating input fundus images into synthetic OCTA images, designed to enhance data availability in medical imaging and research.
+This methodology aligns with the study conducted in *Scientific Reports* detailing OCTA synthesis through deep learning approaches: [Synthetic generation of OCT-A images using conditional GANs](https://www.nature.com/articles/s41598-023-42062-9).

 ---